Robidoux family: Joseph Robidoux II

 Joseph Robidoux II (13 September 1722 – 28 August 1778) was the son of Joseph Robidoux I and Marie-Anne Fonteneau.
 Joseph was part of the second generation of the Robidoux family born in North America.
-He married Marie Anne Le Blanc (1724-1770), whose great-grandparents emigrated from Normandy, France, in the 17th century.
+He married Marie Anne Le Blanc (1724–1770), whose great-grandparents emigrated from Normandy, France, in the 17th century.

 With the slowing of the fur trade and repeated conflicts with the British, Joseph and his family began to look south for better prospects.
 War between France and England in the colonies resumed in the War of Jenkins' Ear in 1739, with France in alliance with Spain.
 The fortress at Louisbourg was constructed to protect to Gulf of St. Lawrence and to allow the French to raid British sites in New England.
-The Siege of Louisbourg in 1745 resulted in the capture of the fortress.
+The Siege of Louisbourg in 1745 resulted in the capture of the fortress (although it was returned to England three years later as part of the treaty that ended that particular conflict).
 Following this, Joseph and his family traversed the Chicago Portage to relocate to St. Louis.
 Members of the family also settled in Detroit.

 Marie also came from a distinguished family that settled in Quebec in the 18th century.
 Her great-grandfather was Abraham Martin l’Écossais (the Scotsman), a royal pilot on the St. Lawrence River.
 The Plains of Abraham are named for him.
 This is where a famous battle of the Seven Years' War (the French and Indian War) between the British and the French was fought in 1759.

 Joseph and Marie had four children, including Joseph Robidoux III.
 Joseph died in St. Louis, Missouri, in 1778.